Salesforce Integration Mappings

 When a user starts a donation sync from the Salesforce integration page, the process unfolds as follows:

-Identify and handle donor information
+Identify and handle donor information: Contact and Company Matching Criteria

 Initial step when syncing a donation is to locate or create the <contact> record in Salesforce that corresponds to the donor record in BetterUnite.